 Freehold land is not depreciated.
 Fixtures and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation is calculated on the following bases:

-Buildings: 25-45 years
+Buildings: 25 - 45 years

-Leasehold improvements: 25 years, or over the period of lease if less than 25 years motor vehicles: 3 - 10 years Right-of-use assets: 3 - 10 years
+Leasehold improvements: 25 years, or over the period of lease if less than 25 years

+Equipment, fixtures and fittings and

+motor vehicles: 3-10 years

+Right-of-use assets: 3-10 years